lynnlangit/gcp-essentials/4_big data/pubsub_lab.md

 NOTE: There is a walkthrough on GCP console (right side button, just copy code from there)

-list a pubsub topics
+To list a pubsub topics
+`gcloud pubsub topics list`

-create pubsub topic
+To create pubsub topic
+`gcloud pubsub topics create [topic_name]`

 publish 3 messages into the topic queue